-- Labor Day Holiday Mt.
+- 1 Fall Academic Convocation - 7 Labor Day Holiday Mt.
 Vernon and External classes will not meet.
-Administrative offices will be closed. - Fall Academic Convocation - 2 3 Deadline for dropping courses without receiving a grade. - 3 Deadline for registering or adding courses - 5:00.p.m. - 3 Last date to withdraw by 5:00 p.m. without paying Tuition and specified fees - 100 % refund of tuition.
-Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - Last date to withdraw by 5:00 p.m. to receive 50 % refund of 10 Tuition and specified fees.
-Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - 11 Withdrawal on this date or later, no refund of Tuition and fees.
+Administrative offices will be closed. - 8 Last date to withdraw to receive 50 % refund of Tuition and specified fees.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog. - 9 Withdrawal on this date or later, no refund of Tuition and fees.